hejc/bind9/doc/notes/notes-current.rst

 - The default for ``dnssec-policy``'s ``nsec3param`` is changed to use no extra iterations and no salt. :gl:`#2956`.

+- Restore NSEC Aggressive Cache (``synth-from-dnssec``) as active by default following reworking of the code to find the potentially covering NSEC record.
+  :gl:`#1265`

 Bug Fixes
 ~~~~~~~~~